 MECHANICAL CODE.
 The "Ohio Mechanical Code".

 MECHANICAL JOINT.
-A connection between pipes, fittings, or pipes and fittings that is not screwed, caulked, threaded, soldered, solvent cemented, brazed or welded.
+A connection between pipes, fittings, or pipes and fittings that is not screwed, caulked, threaded, soldered, solvent-cemented, brazed, welded or heat fused.
 A joint in which compression is applied along the centerline of the pieces being joined.
 In some applications, the joint is part of a coupling, fitting or adapter.

 MEDICAL GAS SYSTEM.
 The complete system to convey medical gases for direct patient application from central supply systems (bulk tanks, manifolds and medical air compressors), with pressure and operating controls, alarm warning systems, related components and piping networks extending to station outlet valves at patient use points.